 This act does not cover other non-bribery concerns such as extortion, blackmail, tipping of inside information, or betting on games by someone who can affect the outcome.
-Private sanctions for misconduct also exist.
+Some states have adopted legislation to address these issues, such as the West Virginia statute that criminalises, inter alia, making or changing wagers after acquiring inside information relevant to an athletic contest.
+See W. VA.
+CODE § 29-22D-21(b).